 web3.eth.getBlockNumber().then(console.log);Deploy Smart Contracts

 Use Hardhat, Truffle, or Foundry to deploy contracts to your network.
+If you're working with Hyperledger Fabric instead, check out our guide on deploying chaincodes with AI assistance.

 Monitor Your Network